robertwayne/template-axum-solidjs-spa/README.md

 - Install your dependencies with `bun i`.

-- Build the client with `bun run build` from inside the `/client` directory. _Alternatively, you can use `bun run dev` to run the client with the vite dev server._
+- Build the client with `bun run build` from inside the `/client` directory. _Alternatively, you can use `bun dev` to run the client with the vite dev server._

 - Run the server with `cargo run` from inside the `/server` directory.